 What are the steps in implementing communication activities?

 There are five important steps in implementing communicating activities.
 The process is cyclical, as it involves a continuous flow of reassessment and refinement.
 Versoza (2003) enumerates these steps as:

-Planning.
-A clear course of action is determined on the basis of the assessment earlier done.
-Decisions are made with regards desired behaviors, key messages, audiences, communication channels, and activities including supporting elements such as budget, timeline, communication research plan, and a capacity building component.
+- Planning.
+A clear course of action is determined on the basis of the assessment earlier conducted.
+Decisions are made with regards to desired behaviors, key messages, audiences, communication channels, and activities including supporting elements such as budget, timeline, communication research plan, and a capacity building component.